decaporg/decap-cms/website/content/docs/gitlab-backend.md

 ## Client-Side Implicit Grant (GitLab)

+**Note:** This method is not recommended and will be deprecated both [by GitLab](https://gitlab.com/gitlab-org/gitlab/-/issues/288516) and [in the OAuth 2.1 specification](https://oauth.net/2.1/) in the future.

 With GitLab's Implicit Grant, users can authenticate with GitLab directly from the client.
 To do this:

-1. Follow the [GitLab docs](https://docs.gitlab.com/ee/integration/oauth_provider.html#adding-an-application-through-the-profile) to add your Netlify CMS instance as an OAuth application.
+1. Follow the [GitLab docs](https://docs.gitlab.com/ee/integration/oauth_provider.html#adding-an-application-through-the-profile) to add your Netlify CMS instance as an OAuth application and uncheck the **Confidential** checkbox.
 For the **Redirect URI**, enter the address where you access Netlify CMS, for example, `https://www.mysite.com/admin/`.
 For scope, select `api`.
 2. GitLab gives you an **Application ID**.
 Copy this ID and enter it in your Netlify CMS `config.yml` file, along with the following settings:

    ```yaml